jannisborn/paperscraper/README.md

 [![codecov](https://codecov.io/github/jannisborn/paperscraper/branch/main/graph/badge.svg?token=Clwi0pu61a)](https://codecov.io/github/jannisborn/paperscraper)
 # paperscraper

-`paperscraper` is a `python` package for scraping publication metadata or full PDF files from **PubMed** or preprint servers such as **arXiv**, **medRxiv**, **bioRxiv** and **chemRxiv**.
+`paperscraper` is a `python` package for scraping publication metadata or full text files (PDF or XML) from **PubMed** or preprint servers such as **arXiv**, **medRxiv**, **bioRxiv** and **chemRxiv**.
 It provides a streamlined interface to scrape metadata, allows to retrieve citation counts from Google Scholar, impact factors from journals and comes with simple postprocessing functions